briankoser/sfc-listeners-guide/episodes/0124-the-lost-world-of-genesis.md

 <div class="quote">
   {% timeLink podcast_file_url, '1:19:06' %}
-  <span class="quote-context is-size-6">Ben realized the scene on Ramandu's island in {% workTitle "The Voyage of the Dawn Treader" %} is symbolic of Eucharist.</span>
+  <span class="quote-context is-size-6">Ben realized the scene on Ramandu's island in {% work "The Voyage of the Dawn Treader" %} is symbolic of Eucharist.</span>
   <q class="ben">This entire section from them getting to the table, through the water, is Catholic Eucharist through and through.
 Let me explain.</q>
   <q class="matt">OK.
 I'm looking at you in stunned silence.
 As if you couldn't make people more mad.</q>
   <q class="ben">'Now you're taking CS Lewis from us!'</q>